Print Exchanges: Lunch Money Print

 Annie Lee-Zimerle mostly paints and draws; and as a printmaker she has worked primarily in serigraphy (a.k.a. silkscreen).
 She has however created lithographs and intaglios as well.
 For LMP she composed a very elegant etching with aquatint, printed on a lovely chine-collé.
 Drummer is oblong, and horizontal, suggesting space surrounding this narrative.
 While the gong or drum is prominent, looking planetary, stellar one might say, it seems the world surrounding the drummer is even more vast than that.
 The reference to heavenly rhythm or chiming is accentuated by texture in the chine.
 The specks in the texture of the chine-collé paper make the plate’s area look like a firmament.
 All aspects of the way this image was built show a visual intelligence, and an attention to details which is uncommon.
 And Lee-Zimerle brings it together in a way that somehow seems effortless.
 In all of its simplicity, Drummer is amazingly layered, in our opinion.
 Find out more about Annie Lee-Zimerle HERE.

 This fun little etching by Carla Marie Bratt is exquisitely tinted.
 While the etched blacks dominate, the shimmers of bluish-green ink in the background creates an attractive underlayer.
 The fish is seemingly out of the water in this composition, curiously resting on white surface, the light plays on the surface of its scales much in the same way as it would for a fish swimming in a pond however.
 The same way light would pierce through the surface of the water, and strike the shiny swimmer, we experience the reflection of its metallic texture in this print.
 While only simple color ink was used, rather than some kind of metallic pigment, the fish seems to glisten in the light.
-It’s a lovely etching.
-And if you think it is so, we would suggest you take a closer look at Carla Marie Bratt’s main body of work HERE.
+It’s a lovely etching and you can see more of her printmaking on her instagram.
+Also, we would suggest you take a closer look at Carla Marie Bratt’s main body of work HERE.
 She carves gourds (the fruit) with similar fish compositions.
 But while “our” fish is simple and detached from its surroundings, in her carved fruits, Carla Marie Bratt creates complex, rich, layered and textured worlds, that lend the feeling of peering into a jewel box overflowing with treasures.

 Rose shows Alexandra Hogan’s predilection for mark making.
 We haven’t asked her what prompted the decision to engrave it, so our assessment is only an interpretation.
 However, from what the artist has posted of her work online (check it out HERE and HERE), it seems drawing comes naturally to her.
 And her works seems most fluid when it is made up of lots of lines.
 She draws human form with ease: portraits, nudes, shadows… This small engraving is using a stipple technique, where differing densities of tiny dots combine to become texture, color, or grayscale.
 Almost photographic in its precision, the colors chosen by the artist feel faded, from another time.
 This way a slightly sad expression emanates from the composition.
 The Rose may have been given a long time ago.
 It’s a memento.
 And the viewer gets to decide what kind of memory is associated with it.